nelialanets/Tamagatchi/README.md

 The duration of the game is 60 seconds which indicates that the pet’s life cycle  is short.

 Game blueprint:
-Programing Approach: Object Oriented Programing
+Programing Approach: Object Oriented Programming

  LANDING PAGE